Hoeijmakers/tayph/docs/getting_started.rst

-This file is typically saved in the working directory, although it can be placed anywhere in your system.
-The demo package contains a pre-made run file for the KELT-9 dummy data, located at :code:`'/Users/tayph/downloads/demo_data/configuration_files/demorun.dat'`).
+This file is typically saved in the working directory, although it can be placed anywhere in your system (make sure to adjust the paths correspondingly!).
+The demo package contains a pre-made run file for the KELT-9 dummy data, located at
+:code:`'/Users/tayph/downloads/demo_data/configuration_files/demorun.dat'`).
 Place it into your working directory, and from the working directory, initialise a cross-correlation run by calling::

     import tayph.run
     tayph.run.start_run('demorun.dat')

 This initialises the processing cascade of Tayph.
 Cross-correlation output is saved in the output directory :code:`'/Users/tayph/xcor_project/output/KELT-9/night1/'`, with a subfolder